 - Foster Care: Foster Care Services is always looking for people interested in becoming foster or adoptive parents.
 Contact Tamela Jones at 910-253-2112 or firstname.lastname@example.org.

 - Pediatric Clinic: The Pediatric Clinic provides diagnosis and treatment services by a Family Nurse Practitioner.
-The clinic accepts referrals from the Child Care for Children (CC4C) program, as well as other agencies, including public schools, day care centers, and Social Services.
+The clinic accepts referrals from the Case Management for At-Risk Children (CMARC) program, as well as other agencies, including public schools, day care centers, and Social Services.